 What Is A Credit Score?

-What Are Credit Scores and How Can You Boost Your Score?
+What Are Credit Scores and How Do They Work?

 Your credit score is like your financial report card.
 Except instead of grades, it’s a three-digit number (300–850) that summarizes your financial health.
 While there are different models like VantageScore, the FICO Score remains the industry standard used by 90% of top lenders.